 if we don't care for ourselves at the same time that we're caring for them.

-What if your child is in crisis?
+What if you're facing a real crisis, and you're running on empty?
 All the more reason to put on your own oxygen mask first, so you can think straight.
-I'm not talking about running off

 You're not being selfish to meet your own needs.
 In fact, you owe it to your child.
 Her ability to regulate her emotions will depend on how well you regulate

 yours when you interact with her, especially when she's upset.
 If you can stay centered, you'll be more emotionally generous.
 Your child will respond

 Want more motivation?
 You owe it to yourself.
 Life is too short to spend it feeling stressed and resentful.
 If this virus has taught us anything, it's